 Cargo: Submarine is very cramped, 60 tons (54.4 metric tons) of nonessential equipment and supplies.
 Each enlisted crew member has a small locker for personal items and uniforms.
 Boat’s officers have a bit more space for personal items although still extremely cramped.
 Most of the boat’s spaces are taken up by extra torpedoes, weapons, and engines.

 Power System: Nuclear fusion; average energy life of 20 years.
 Normally refuels every 10 years.

 Black Market Cost: Not for sale; many nations and organizations would pay hundreds of millions to billions of credits for a new and undamaged Trident class submersible escort carrier.
 Cost does not include embarked craft and power armors.

 Two (2) Retractable Ion Pulse Cannons: One cannon is mounted forward of the submarine’s sail and the other is mounted behind the submarine’s sail.
 Experimental system mounted in the Trident class and are larger than the laser cannons but are still fully retractable under concealing deck plates so that they do not disrupt water flow at high speeds.
 The weapons have a variety of purposes and can be used against other ships, aircraft, missiles, and even torpedoes.

 Maximum Effective Range: In Atmosphere: 2 miles (3.2 km) Under Water: 1 mile (1.6 km)

-Rate of Fire: Two (2) times per melee.
+Rate of Fire: Each has two (2) times per melee round.

 Payload: Effectively Unlimited.